InsightGit/Morpheus/docs/tutorials/getting_started.rst

 python3 executable if it not found by CMake.
 Doing both of these suggestion would result in the following recommended command for building on Windows:
 ``$env:PLATFORM="gba"; cmake .. -G"NMake Makefiles" -DPYTHON3="C:\Program Files\Python39\python.exe"``
-From there, you should be able to build Morpheus by invoking nmake within the build folder.

-assuming that you have the 64-bit version of Python 3.9 installed in the standard location on the C drive and that you are compiling for the GBA.
+From there, you should be able to build Morpheus by invoking nmake within the build folder, assuming that you have the 64-bit version of Python 3.9 installed in the standard location on the C drive and that you are compiling for the GBA.